 - Identifying a timeline for important tasks, including gathering information and scheduling viewings, services, video tributes, receptions, cremation or burial, and other relevant times.

-- Selecting a casket, vault, urn, flowers or other products you may need Drafting an obituary
+- Selecting a casket, vault, urn, flowers or other products you may need

 - Assistance with selecting music, speakers, poems, casket or urn bearers.

 We like to make this process as smooth and stress-free for you as we can. we have compiled a worksheet that contains all of the information you will need to bring.
 Here is a document for you to print off and bring with you.Arrangement Worksheet